By Steve & Tamami Laser; with Nahoko Osuka reporting from Japan

 Note: Prices, features and specifications for Japanese market models are subject to change without notice.
 Prices do not include insurance premiums, other taxes and costs related to vehicle registration in Japan.

 * Top-selling minivan in Japan for fiscal year 2018

-News sources, photos and video courtesy Nissan Motor Corp. and Autech Japan, Inc.
+News sources and photos courtesy of Nissan Motor Corp. and Autech Japan, Inc.